opendatatrentino/jackan/docs/README.md

 This release allows to search Ckan, write into it and convert CKAN metadata into DCAT format.
 If you are upgrading from previous version, see [Release notes](CHANGES.md).

+### Compatibility

+_Latest integration report is <a href="http://opendatatrentino.github.io/jackan/reports/latest/" target="_blank">here</a>_

+Jackan supports installations of CKAN >= 2.2a.
+Although officially the web api version used is always the _v3_, unfortunately CKAN instances behave quite differently from each other according to their software version and particular configuration.
+So we periodically test Jackan against a list of existing catalogs all over the world.
+If you're experiencing problems with Jackan, [let us know](https://github.com/opendatatrentino/jackan/issues), if the error occurs in several catalogs we might devote some time to fix it.

 ### Getting started

 **With Maven**: If you use Maven as build system, put this in the `dependencies` section of your `pom.xml`: